bio-tools/biotoolsSchema/README.md

 ## Mandatory attributes
-Attributes in the table are defined as mandatory in the current production schema ([biotools-1.4](https://github.com/bio-tools/biotoolsxsd/tree/master/biotools-1.4)) or candidate stable schema ([biotools-2.0-beta-01](https://github.com/bio-tools/biotoolsxsd/tree/master/biotools-2.0-beta-01)) as indicated by "Version" column
+Attributes in the table are mandatory (if available) for registrations in bio.tools, for the current production schema ([biotools-1.4](https://github.com/bio-tools/biotoolsxsd/tree/master/biotools-1.4)) or candidate stable schema ([biotools-2.0-beta-01](https://github.com/bio-tools/biotoolsxsd/tree/master/biotools-2.0-beta-01)) as indicated by "Version" column

 Attribute | Description | Format | Version
 --------- | ----------- | ------ | -------